Adapting to iOS 26.4

 Using the Quick Style Switcher

-Find the style pill in the trailing area of the keyboard top bar when you're ready to dictate inside another app.
-It shows your currently active writing style.
-The style pill does not appear alongside the Start Flow button — the two are mutually exclusive.
+1. Find the style pill on the right side of the keyboard's top bar inside another app.
+It shows your active writing style and never appears alongside the Start Flow button — the two are mutually exclusive.

-Select the style you want for this conversation.
-Available styles depend on the active category: Personal offers Formal, Casual, or Very Casual; Work, Email, and Other offer Formal, Casual, or Excited.
-If you're in the simplified "Your default sound" rollout, all four styles (Formal, Casual, Very Casual, Excited) are selectable from a single list.
-The style applies immediately.
+3. Tap the style you want for this conversation; it applies immediately.
+Options depend on the active category: Personal offers Formal., Casual, or very casual; Work, Email, and Other offer Formal., Casual, or Excited!
+In the simplified "Your default sound" rollout, the menu lists all four styles (Formal., Casual, very casual, Excited!) regardless of category.

 Important: While dictation is in progress, the style pill is dimmed and cannot be tapped.
 Wait for transcription to finish before switching styles.

-Note: If you have a word selected, an Add to Dictionary button appears where the style pill normally is.
-After you add the word, a brief "Word Saved" confirmation appears before the style pill returns.
+Note: With a word selected, an Add to Dictionary button replaces the style pill; after you add the word, a brief "Word Saved" confirmation appears before the pill returns.
+The pill is also hidden when an error or network message is showing, an "unlocked stats" notification is showing, setup isn't complete, or you have no default writing style set.

 Common issues